AndriiChornii/test-case/README.md

 # test-case
-This is repository where I will attach my exapmples of test cases
+This is repository where I will attach my examples of test cases